The Treehouse Story

 I told Brent about the tree house my sisters and I would go to on our bikes by the road that was close to his family's cottage and how I remember that a boy tried to kick us out of that tree house because he said it was his.
 That's when Brent told me he was that boy and recited the rest of the story back to me.

 We spent the rest of the night talking about how much we love Lake Eugenia and the whole area.
 Sadly my parents sold our family cottage when I was 12 years old and I had to leave the area.

 Brent and I were married at Lake Eugenia on his parent's dock in 2002.
 A year after we were married Brent started building our cottage on the lot next to his parent's place at Lake Eugenia.
-We have two beautiful sons and Brent has built me a new tree house that we call The Treehouse Bed & Breakfast and I feel like I have returned home.
-We love running our Bed and Breakfast and telling people why we call it our "Treehouse."
+We have two beautiful sons and Brent has built me a new tree house that we call The Treehouse Guest Suites and I feel like I have returned home.
+We love running our accommodations business and telling people why we call it our "Treehouse."
 I feel I have come home again and will never leave it again.

 Get in touch

 We are located at: